What is a fogbow? | EarthSky.org

 Les Cowley of the great website Atmospheric Optics says:

-Look away from the sun and at an angle of 35-40° from your shadow which marks the direction of the antisolar point.
+Look away from the sun and at an angle of 35-40 degrees from your shadow which marks the direction of the antisolar point.
 Some fogbows have very low contrast so look for small brightenings in the misty background.
 Once caught, they are unmistakable.

-The sun must be less than 30 – 40° high unless you are on a hill or high up on a ship where the mist and fogbow can be viewed from above.
+The sun must be less than 30-40 degrees high unless you are on a hill or high up on a ship where the mist and fogbow can be viewed from above.

-Fogbows are huge, almost as large as a rainbow and much much broader.
+Fogbows are huge, almost as large as a rainbow and much, much broader.

 Look here for Les Cowley’s explanation of how fogbows form.

-Bottom line: Fogbows are rainbow’s cousins, made in much the same process, but with the small water droplets inside a fog instead of larger raindrops.
+Bottom line: Fogbows are made by much the same process as rainbows, but with the small water droplets inside a fog instead of larger raindrops.
 Because the water droplets in fog are so small, fogbows have only weak colors or are colorless.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.